markstringer-dti/markstringer-dti.github.io/dti.md

 Every direction that you look in, there seem to be problems that you can't solve.
 You have somehow found this book.
 You think it might be worth a read.

 Maybe it isn't that.
 Maybe it's this.
 You have a group of people working on a project for you.
 You've got this uncomfortable feeling that the project isn't going well.
-For the sake of the company or for the sake of your career, or both, you need this project to succeed.
+For the sake of the company or for the sake of your career, or both, you need this project to go well.
 You wonder if there any useful tips in this book that you can pass on.
-Is there anything that *you* could do to help the project succeed?
+Is there anything that *you* could do to help the project do better, do well even?

 Even though you think the project is impossible, you haven't given up.
 And it's worth asking yourself why?
 If the project seems so impossible, why hasn't it been stopped, given up, killed?
 Put to sleep?
 Why would anybody carry on with it?